CorVS+: Correspondence-Driven Association of Video Trajectories and Sensors for Identity-Aware Person Localization in Warehouses: Evaluation and Discussion

-For comparison, we implemented a baseline method that matches the pairs based on the correspondence rate of walking events detected in visual tracking and PDR, with reference to iPAC \cite{8935339}.
+For comparison, we benchmarked two baseline methods.
+The first one matches the pairs based on the agreement rate between walking events detected in visual tracking and PDR, with reference to iPAC \cite{8935339}.
+It classifies the tracked subjects as walking when the movement speeds calculated from their trajectories exceed a threshold.
+Similarly, it classifies the sensor wearers as walking when the walking speeds predicted by PDR exceed another threshold.
+Then, it associates the pairs whose classified labels agree above a predefined proportion in decreasing order of the agreement rates.
+We refer to this method as walk matching for convenience.
 We borrowed the pre-trained ResNet model of RoNIN \cite{9196860} for PDR speed prediction.
-The baseline parameters were optimized using the tune data.
+The method parameters were optimized using the tune data.